 COMPUTER LITERACY TEST

 Students who take and successfully pass the Computer Literacy Test will have met their computer literacy requirement for graduation.
-This test is taken as a bypass to the Gateway class “Computer as a Tool (CISC100).
+This test is taken for the class “Computer as a Tool (CISC100).

 CISC100-Computer as a Tool